faucetsdn/udmi/docs/gateway.md

 The _gateway_ functionality is used for systems that have legacy, heritage, or traditional devices that do not communicate directly to the cloud using a MQTT/UDMI connection.
-For example, an older BacNET based system could use a gateway to translate on-prem communications into UDMI.
+For example, an older [BACnet](http://www.bacnet.org/) based system could use a gateway to translate on-prem communications into UDMI.

 The
 [Google Clout IoT Core Gateway Documentation](https://cloud.google.com/iot/docs/how-tos/gateways)